thenadz/document-gallery/trunk/readme.txt

 **Example**

-Say I would like to include a border for the right and bottom of thedocument icon, but only when descriptions are shown (to deliniate the icon from the description text).
+Say I would like to include a border for the right and bottom of the document icon, but only when descriptions are shown (to deliniate the icon from the description text).
 To do this, I would need to add the following CSS to my theme stylesheet: